DracoR22/crypto-clipper/README.md

 ```

 ### USAGE:
-- Write your wallets inside of `MyWallets`
+- Write your wallets inside of `myWallets` in main.go file
+- Build the project
 - Execute the .exe file in the computer you want to use it

+# Disclaimer
+This repository is intended for educational purposes only.

+By using or distributing this code, you agree that you are responsible for your actions and any consequences thereof.
+The author assumes no liability for any misuse or damage caused by this code.